How Much Do Bookkeepers Charge?

 Enter and match supplier payments monthly

-Quarterly Advisory meeting (1 hour), including strategic Business advise and Consulting
+Quarterly advisory meeting (1 hour), including strategic business advise and consulting

-Monthly 1-hour Face-to-Face meeting with your Business Service Advisor
+Monthly 1-hour face-to-face meeting with your bookkeeper

 Payroll for up to **